Preparing to Work as a Professional Artist

 Using Classical Training outside the Fine Arts

-Even though our program is composed mainly of students who attend the full three years, each academic year, a small number of applicants are accepted to the Intensive Drawing Program who intend to stay only one year.
+Even though our program is composed mainly of students who attend the full three years, each academic year, a number of applicants are accepted to the Intensive Drawing Program who intend to stay only one year.
 Their goal is to apply the acquired skills to other disciplines: digital animation, concept art, architecture, medical illustration, restoration, etc.

-Just one year of drawing can be significant to a student in terms of developing both skill and artistic vision.
+Just one year of drawing can be significant to a young student in terms of developing both skill and artistic vision.
 The long term benefit for our students is to experience a different world of art students that exists outside the typical campus; our students come determined to learn the techniques of the great figurative painters and sculptors of the past; a common visual aesthetic draws them to the classical world (and its renaissance in Florence) to build an artistic vocabulary where beauty and ideas are intrinsic to art.
 We see how the educational and intellectual environment of our studios produces some very fine results.

 DID YOU KNOW?